AbnormalPoof/Funkin/docs/CONTRIBUTING.md

 ## funkin.assets PRs
 The `assets` submodule has its own repository called [funkin.assets](https://github.com/FunkinCrew/funkin.assets).
-If you only modify files in the `assets` folder, open a PR in the funkin.assets repository instead of the main repository.
+If you only modify files in the `assets` folder, open a PR in the `funkin.assets` repository instead of the main repository.
 If you simultaneously modify files from both repositories, then open two separate PRs and explain the connection in your PR descriptions.

-For `funkin.assets`, you should only choose `main` as the base branch, as no `develop` branch exists for that repository.
+Be sure to choose `main` as the base branch for `funkin.assets` PRs, as no `develop` branch exists for that repository.

 # Closing
 Thank you for reading the Contributing Guide.